 Unspoken pressure to conform can play a significant role in substance use.
 According to a 2012 study, passive peer pressure has a greater effect on teen smoking than active pressure.
 In other words, teens with friends who smoke are more likely to also smoke.

 Positive peer pressure, on the other hand, can help prevent substance abuse and addiction.
 Research suggests simply having friends who choose not to smoke, use drugs, or drink alcohol can make it less likely young people will use substances.

 Peer Pressure Experiments

-The susceptibility of even highly intelligent people to pressure to conform has been documented in numerous experiments.
+Numerous experiments have documented the susceptibility of even highly intelligent people to peer pressure.
 Some of the more well-known experiments include:

-- The Asch Conformity Experiments, for example, demonstrated that a test subject would give incorrect answers to a vision test if pressured to do so by peers’ incorrect answers.
+- The Asch Conformity Experiments: These demonstrated that a test subject would give incorrect answers to a vision test if pressured to do so by peers’ incorrect answers.
 The test revealed that one peer exerts minimum pressure and that pressure is maximized with four peers.
 More than four peers exerted the same effect as four peers.

 - American Psychological Association.
 APA concise dictionary of psychology.
 Washington, DC: American Psychological Association, 2009.
 Print.

 - Asch Experiment. (n.d.).
 Steps of the Scientific Method, Research and Experiments.
 Retrieved from http://www.experiment-resources.com/asch-experiment.html

 - Choukas-Bradley, S., Giletta, M., Cohen, G. L., & Prinstein, M. J. (2015).
 Peer influence, peer status, and prosocial behavior: An experimental investigation of peer socialization of adolescents’ intentions to volunteer.
 Journal of Youth and Adolescence, 44(12).
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5985442